lediur/refactored-enigma/README.md

 ## How do I use it

-You need a copy of foobar2000 and the [foo_spider_monkey_panel by TheQwertiest](https://github.com/TheQwertiest/foo_spider_monkey_panel) to use this panel.
+You need a copy of foobar2000 and [foo_spider_monkey_panel by TheQwertiest](https://github.com/TheQwertiest/foo_spider_monkey_panel) to use this panel.

 To build this repository, you need a functioning Node dev environment and `npm` or `yarn`.

 1. Clone this repository
 1. Run `yarn`, then `yarn build`.
 This will produce a `dist/index.js`.
 1. In foobar2000, add the foo_jscript_panel to your UI
 1. Right click on the foo_jscript_panel and choose "Configure".
 1. In the window that pops up, click the "Tools" button in the bottom left, then choose "Import..."
 1. Navigate to the `dist/` folder in this repo and choose the index.js file.

 ## Experiments tried so far

-* Transpilation from TypeScript using a horrifying hackjob of Browserify, Babelify, Tsify, and Gulp
+- Transpilation from TypeScript using a horrifying hackjob of Browserify, Babelify, Tsify, and Gulp
-* Introducing Redux, because why not
+- Introducing Redux, because why not

 ## WIP and TODO

-* [ ] 🏃‍ A comprehensive and thorough documentation and type definition of the original JScript Panel interfaces and related documentation into TypeScript type definitions
+- [ ] 🏃‍ A comprehensive and thorough documentation and type definition of the original JScript Panel interfaces and related documentation into TypeScript type definitions
-* [ ] Figure out if I can get an existing JavaScript UI library to work with GDI
+- [ ] Figure out if I can get an existing JavaScript UI library to work with GDI
-* [x] Actually make my original code work again
+- [x] Actually make my original code work again

 ## Is it any good